Cray-HPE/docs-csm/operations/network/config_management.md

 - Showing users how initially save switch configs so they can be used again.
 - Loading previously saved switch configs from a certain CSM version/desired version.

-<span style="color:red">All of these steps should be done using an out of band connection.</span>
+:exclamation: All of these steps should be done using an out of band connection.
+This process is disruptive and will require downtime :exclamation:

 ## Mellanox

 Docs for config mgmt https://docs.nvidia.com/networking/display/Onyxv391014/Configuration+Management